The Montreal Greek Times Unicorn

 The Montreal Greek Times Unicorn is a heritage initiative rooted in our 1994 online broadcasting origins.
 It exists because we were there when internet radio began.

-MGT Unicorn remains available for those who appreciate early internet architecture, protocol diversity, and the evolution of digital media delivery.
+MGT Unicorn remains available for those who appreciate early internet architecture, protocol history, independent publishing infrastructure, standards-based access methods and the continued operation of working systems that most of the Internet has left behind.